ys7yoo/PiOpenCV/README.md

 For other versions, you should build it by yourself.
 (See the next section.)

-0. Make sure you have updated your Raspberry Pi to the lated version.
+0. Make sure you have updated your Raspberry Pi to the latest version.

 ```bash
 sudo apt-get update